gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 ### Query the pages for indexing

 You still need to supply `queries` configuration.
 Queries tell the Algolia plugin what data is to be indexed.
-They perform GraphQL queries for the relevant pages and convert the response into a set of Algolia documents containing key/value pairs of the data that is to be indexed.
+They perform GraphQL queries for the relevant pages and convert the response into a set of Algolia records.
+These contain key/value pairs with the data to be indexed.

 This could have been entered straight into the `gatsby-config.js`, but to avoid clutter the configuration above loads it from the file `src/utils/algolia-queries.js`.